JanoBourian/elixir_introduction/velixir/README.md

 c
 ```

-The next matching patterns is going to fail
+The next matching pattern is going to fail

 ```elixir
 [a, b] = [1, 2, 3]